 Everyone has their own definition of when “Fall” starts.
-Some will say Fall starts when school starts or when the leaves start to fall on a regular basis.
+Some will say it starts when school starts or when the leaves start to fall on a regular basis.
 Others will say it ‘starts’ on September 1st, considering that’s when Starbucks starts offering Pumpkin Spice Lattes and big chain stores remove Back-to-School displays and put up Halloween displays.
-No matter where you fall on the spectrum, the officially recognized first day of Fall for 2017 is September 22.
+No matter where you are on the spectrum, the officially recognized first day of Fall for 2017 is September 22.

 That’s right, we made it!
 It’s officially officially Fall!